Gonglab-THU/RelaVDEP/README.md

 Construct a mutant library that balances fitness and diversity, then use multiple filters to screen candidates for wet-lab experimental validation.

 #### 1. Generate DHR embeddings
 Before executing this step, please install [Dense-Homolog-Retrieval](https://github.com/ml4bio/Dense-Homolog-Retrieval) at first.
-Next,download the checkpoint file (`dhr2_ckpt.zip`) and unzip it in `Dense-Homolog-Retrieval` directory to obtain `dhr_cencoder.pt` and `dhr_qencoder.pt`.
+Next, download the checkpoint file (`dhr2_ckpt.zip`) and unzip it in `Dense-Homolog-Retrieval` directory to obtain `dhr_cencoder.pt` and `dhr_qencoder.pt`.
 Then, generate sequence embeddings for all mutants as follows:
 ```
 cd evaluate
 conda activate fastMSA